skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 > STRTCP STRSVR(\*NO) STRIFC(\*NO) STRPTPPRF(\*NO) STRIP6(\*YES) STRTCPIFC
 INTNETADR(\'nnn.nnn.nnn.nnn\'), Where 'nnn' is IP of recovery system

-Else,
+Otherwise,

 Start all subsystems using STRSBS QCTL, STRTCP

--   Run following to setup Cloud volumes:
+-   Run the following to setup Cloud volumes:

   >   CALL QBRM/Q1AOLD PARM(\'CLOUD \' \'FIXDRVOL ' \'xxxxx1\'
         > \'xxxxx2\' \'xxxxx3\' \'xxxxxn\')